RichardJasansky/NE1-Group/README.md

 The structure of the code files is as follows:
 - 01_data_preparation.ipynb preprocesses the raw data from https://zenodo.org/record/7323875 into the needed format.
 - 02_network_calculations.ipynb contains several calculations and plots created for the case study.
-- 03_map_visualizations.ipynb contains interactive map visualizations of the preprocessed dataset.
+- 03_*_map.ipynb contains map visualizations of the preprocessed dataset for Germany and Europe.

 Authors: Jessica Brown, Raul Ibarra, Richard Jasansky